zeppelinos/zos-docs/docs/docs/setup.md

 ## Setting up our application

-`zos` integrates with [Truffle](http://truffleframework.com/), so we need to install it:
+`zos` integrates with [Truffle](http://truffleframework.com/), install it with:

 ```sh
 npm install --global truffle
 ```

-Next we set up the truffle application:
+Next we set up the truffle project:

 ```sh
 mkdir myapp